// Remove Clearing button

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-We introduce you to a number of topics in environmental science, physical geography, plant biology and ecology, which lay the foundations for more specialised study in later stages.
+We introduce you to topics in environmental science, physical geography, plant biology and ecology, which lay the foundations for more specialised study in later stages.

 Modules